 Cheryl Clarke, RPh, FAPhA, Assistant Dean, Clinical Affairs, Associate Professor, Pharmacy Practice, Drake University College of Pharmacy and Health Sciences

-Renee Sedlacek, MS, Interim Director of Community Engagement & Service-Learning, Drake University
+Renee Sedlacek, MS, Director of Community Engaged Learning, Drake University

 Poverty is a complicated topic and cannot be adequately addressed through one curricular strategy.
 Didactic coursework may inform students about poverty as a social determinant of health, while experiential opportunities allow direct observation of the barriers to quality care as a result of poverty.
 Simulation exercises create an additional opportunity for student development as they provide a unique opportunity for students to personally experience common situations found in poverty and to select actions based on these circumstances.
 Drake University pharmacy students have been participating in a poverty simulation exercise since 2013.
 Learn about the simulation process, discuss data on changes in student attitudes toward poverty, and engage in an abbreviated simulation.

 - Panel 2: Understanding Cultures Through Product, Practice, Perspective